Pamphylian Greek

 Pamphylian was a little-attested dialect of Ancient Greek that was spoken in Pamphylia, on the southern coast of Asia Minor.
 Its origins and relation to other Greek dialects are uncertain, though a number of scholars have proposed isoglosses with Arcadocypriot.
 It is the sole classical era dialect which did not use articles, suggesting that it split off from other dialects early.
 Some of its distinctive characteristics reflect potential language contact with Anatolian languages spoken nearby.

-Text corpus
+It has been found that the Pamphylian dialect was likely unintelligible for speakers of other Greek dialects such as Attic or Koiné.

+History

+Documentation

 Map showing where inscriptions in the Pamphylian script and dialect have been found.

 Pamphylian is known from about 300 inscriptions, most of them from the Pamphylian city of Aspendos.
 Nearly all of them are short and funeral and consist of names only.
 Pamphylian graffiti giving single names have also been found abroad, in Egypt (Abydos) and Delos.
 The longest inscription is a 36 line decree from Aspendos, first analyzed in detail in 1880 by William M. Ramsay.
 Inscriptions are dated from the fifth century BCE to the Roman period, most of them being from the second century BCE.

 Coins issued by Pamphylian cities also bear the script.
 Some 30 Pamphylian single words are known from glosses given by Hesychius, Eustathius, and the Etymologicum Magnum.